Macawls/blog/content/post/32-Check-In/index.md

 <img src="loading.gif" width="100%"/>
 </center>

-It takes roughly between 50ms-200ms on a good connection, around 600ms with a 3g connection which is definitely good enough.
+The loading time is usually between 200ms-700ms which is good enough 😎👍

 I'm glad I didn't have to explore other solutions.
 Doing a parallel ```promise.all()``` type of thing was actually slower than doing it sequentially.
 I'm guessing it's because of the overhead of creating promises.

 ```js
 async fetchPostData() {